 Dunbar purchased this house for his mother in 1904, and he lived there with her until his death from tuberculosis in 1906.
 In rapidly failing health, Dunbar continued to write, and he completed his last works in the house.
 The Dunbar House appears today much as it did at the time of the poet's death.
-The house was dedicated a National Historic Landmark in 1977.
+The house was designated a National Historic Landmark in 1962.

 June 27, 2022 will mark the sesquicentennial anniversary of Dunbar’s birth.
 To commemorate this momentous occasion, the "Dunbar 150" project was created to shine a spotlight on Dunbar’s literary contributions and share details of his life and legacy with the world.
 This multi-year initiative is made possible by collaborations between the National Park Service, Dayton area and national community leaders, organizations, educators, and Dunbar enthusiasts.